Marie Sklodowska Curie ITN 'IGNITE' Research fellow - PhD candidate (m/f)

-Comparative and functional genomics of oogenesis and animal-vegetal embryonic axis specification
+Comparative development of oogenesis and animal-vegetal embryonic axis specification

 The PhD position is financed by the MSC Innovative Training Network "IGNITE" (http://www.itn-ignite.eu).
 IGNITE is a Marie Sklodowska-Curie Innovative Training Network that will gather together this European excellence to train a new generation of scientists skilled in all aspects of invertebrate genomics.
 We will considerably enhance our knowledge and understanding of animal genome knowledge by generating and analysing novel data from undersampled invertebrate lineages and by developing innovative new tools for high-quality genome assembly and analysis.
 The well-trained researchers emerging from IGNITE will be in great demand in universities, research institutions, as well as in software, biomedical, agrofood and pharmaceutical companies.
 Through their excellent interdisciplinary and intersectoral training spanning from biology and geobiology to bioinformatics and computer science, the graduates will be in a prime position to take up leadership roles in both academia and industry in order to drive the complex changes needed to advance sustainability of our knowledge-based society and economy.